rulewis/journey-optimizer.en/help/using/building-journeys/update-profiles.md

    ![](../assets/profileupdate2.png)

 1. Select a dataset from the list.

-The dataset selection will determine where the new value of the profile field will be stored.
+   >[!NOTE]
+   >
+   >Only profiles are updated with this action.
+Datasets are not actually updated.
+The dataset selection is needed as the profile is a record related to a dataset.

 1. Click on the **Value** field to define the value you want to use: